solarslurpi/GrowBuddies/docs/getting_started.md

 Once these are built and running, we can:
 - Store SnifferBuddy readings into an influxdb database.
 - Plot the readings using Grafana.
 These are the foundation of the Buddies.
-Once these are built and working, air qulity measurements can be evaluated and stored into a database.
+Once these are built and working, air quality measurements can be evaluated and stored in a database.
 SnifferBuddy's air quality measurements will be used by other Buddies like vpdBuddy.
-The air quality information includes air temperature, relative humidity, CO2 level, and a light level reading from the SnifferBuddy's photoresistor.
+The air quality information includes air temperature, relative humidity, CO2 level, and a light level reading from SnifferBuddy's photoresistor.

 ## Build The Core Components
 Let's start with the core components.
-Each Buddy has it's own area of documentation.
+Each Buddy has its area of documentation.
 1. [Build Gus](gus)
 2. [Build SnifferBuddy](snifferbuddy)